mikel00per/book-ddd-in-php/chapters/03 Value Objects.md

 * * *

-While modeling an Ubiquitous Language concept in code, you should always favor Value Objects over Entities.
+While modeling a Ubiquitous Language concept in code, you should always favor Value Objects over Entities.
 Value Objects are easier to create, test, use, and maintain.

 Keeping this in mind, you can determine whether the concept in question can be modeled as a Value Object if: